pingcap/docs-cn/sql-plan-management.md

  Before upgrading a TiDB cluster, you can use baseline capturing to prevent regression of execution plans by performing the following steps:

-1. Enable baseline capturing and keep it working for a period of time.
+1. Enable baseline capturing and keep it working.

     > **Note:**
     >